charlierogers/dotfiles/README.md

 Replace all the steps involving cloning and building vim source with the following:

-Install the `vim-charlierogers.deb` package from this repo with
+Install the `vim-charlie.deb` package from this repo with
 ```
 sudo dpkg -i vim-charlierogers.deb
 sudo apt-get install -f